We are developing therapies to treat all patients with lysosomal storage disorders (LSDs).

 Glycosaminoglycan degradation disorders

 Glycosaminoglycans, also known as mucopolysaccharides, perform several important roles in the body.
 These long, linear polysaccharides bind to water, thereby lubricating joints, enabling connective tissues to stretch, and supporting a variety of motor functions.
 The degradation of different types of glycosaminoglycans may result in similar glycosidases and sulfatases.
 Similarly, a single enzyme defect may lead to different types of partially degraded glycosaminoglycans.
 As a result, the multiple diseases collectively termed mucopolysaccharidoses share similar clinical phenotypes, with varying degrees of severity.
 Individuals with any variant of mucopolysaccharidosis (MPS) may experience organomegaly, dysostosis multiplex, decreased growth, and recurrent infections from these chronic, progressive diseases.
-Because most types of MPS do not affect the nervous system, these glycosaminoglycan degradation disorders are considered potentially amenable to enzyme replacement therapy.
+Because most types of MPS do not affect the central nervous system, these glycosaminoglycan degradation disorders are considered potentially amenable to enzyme replacement therapy.

 Lipid degradation disorders